brabeem/db-design-test/postgres/README.md

 **Optimized approach using multiple CTEs (significantly faster):**

-This approach uses bitmap heap scans instead of index scans, avoiding repeated index-to-heap lookups which are inefficient for large result sets.
+This approach is expected to use bitmap heap scans instead of index scans in case of large number of index scans, avoiding repeated index-to-heap lookups which are inefficient for large result sets.

 ```sql
 EXPLAIN (ANALYZE, BUFFERS)